Rookout/docs/docs/dotnet-container-tutorial.md

 This short tutorial will walk you through the perfect Rookout deployment for containerized .NET applications in four quick steps.

-For any follow-up questions, check out the full docs for the [Rookout NuGet package](dotnet-setup) or reach out!
+For any follow-up questions, check out the full docs for the [Rookout .NET SDK](dotnet-setup.md) or reach out!

 ### Get Your Application